Should you remortgage?

 Many of the best mortgages only last a short time – often two to five years – the typical length of time offered on a fixed rate, tracker or discount mortgage.

 When it comes to an end, your lender will put you on its bog standard variable rate (SVR).
-It’s likely to be higher than your old interest rate and higher than the best buys available.
-If so, you want to be ready to remortgage to a cheaper rate.
-Start looking around 14 weeks before your rate ends.
+It's likely to be significantly higher than your old interest rate and the best buys available right now – currently SVRs tend to be around 7.5% to 8.5%.
+If so, you want to be ready to remortgage to a competitive rate.
+Start looking around three to six months before your rate ends, so as to avoid delays that result in you being stuck on your lender's SVR.

 You want a better rate.